muta07/HOYN1/README.md

 2. Add environment variables in Vercel dashboard
 3. Deploy automatically on push

+### Automated Deployment Scripts

+This repository includes PowerShell scripts for automated deployment:

+1. **deploy-all.ps1** - Deploys to both GitHub and Vercel
+2. **deploy-to-github.ps1** - Deploys only to GitHub
+3. **setup-vercel-env.ps1** - Sets up Vercel environment and deploys

+You can also use the corresponding batch files on Windows:

+1. **deploy-all.bat** - Runs the complete deployment
+2. **deploy-github.bat** - Deploys to GitHub only
+3. **deploy-vercel.bat** - Deploys to Vercel only

+For detailed instructions, see [DEPLOYMENT.md](DEPLOYMENT.md)

 ## 🎯 Key Components

 ### Authentication (`useAuth` hook)